 How to apply to become a self-insurer?

-You apply to the Dutch Tax and Customs Administration if you want to become a self-insurer for the Sickness Benefits Act (in Dutch) or for the Return to Work of Partially Disabled Persons Scheme (WGA, in Dutch).
+You apply to the Dutch Tax Administration if you want to become a self-insurer for the Sickness Benefits Act (in Dutch) or for the Return to Work of Partially Disabled Persons Scheme (WGA, in Dutch).
 Note that if you apply for one of these options this does not mean you are automatically a self-insurer for the other.

 You can have the self-insurer commitment start on 1 January or on 1 July.
 Your application must have been received 13 weeks before these dates at the latest (therefore, before 2 October or before 1 April).